Found Laying Around the Shop

 I Saw the TV Glow

 (2024, Jane Schoenbrun) brings out the beauty in loneliness and alienation, while remaining sensitive and acutely aware of the requisite painful fear in it all.
-And its style is that of its filmmaker—maybe like a cool kid who is cool because they’re not cool by popular mainstream appeal standards, yet instead proves itself even more desirable to the rest of us.
+And its style is that of its filmmaker—maybe like a cool kid who is cool because they’re not cool by popular mainstream appeal standards, yet instead prove themselves even more desirable to the rest of us.

 The first thing you notice is the music.
 I was enamored with a type of music that was coming out of Olympia and Portland in the ‘90s from like K records and Kill Rock Stars, then moved to what happened to it?
 Did it reemerge in Brooklyn or something?
 Has it vanished?
 Schoenbrun gets it though.
 It was like indie lo-fi folk twee, but also encompassing anything from Riot grrrl to hardcore.
 And in I Saw the TV Glow it’s fundamental to the mood and emotionally stimulating catharsis Schoenbrun excels in.